 It is a known fact that privacy doesn't exist online.
 Personal data is a commodity, exchanged between the data giants that are Google, Facebook, and countless others.
 Across the countless privacy scandals that have been surfacing one after another, the conversation about user privacy and security is becoming more important than ever.
-Cambridge Analytica was found to be harvesting the personal data of over 87 million Facebook profiles which were shared with them by the company in 2015.
+Cambridge Analytica was found to be harvesting the personal data of over 87 million Facebook profiles that were shared with them by the company in 2015.

-In June of 2018, A New York Times report brought to light that Facebook has been retaining several data sharing partnerships with corporate mega monsters such as Apple, Amazon, and Microsoft.
+In June of 2018, A New York Times report brought to light that Facebook has been retaining several data-sharing partnerships with corporate mega monsters such as Apple, Amazon, and Microsoft.
 Privacy is an ongoing concern amongst users, and addressing this problem is the definition of improving the user experience.

 Due to the digitalization of communication in today’s modern world, we must rely on apps and platforms and blindly hope that the company behind the service is as trustworthy and ethical as they want us to think.
 The reality is that too much of the responsibility of protecting personal data falls onto the end users.

 Good UX design caters to the needs of the user, and a flawed interface can easily lead to vulnerable user privacy and security.
-Intuitive user experience should be simple, straightforward, and easy.
+The intuitive user experience should be simple, straightforward, and easy.
 Data breaches are now part of the real risk you must accept in order to keep up with the digitized world.
 Ensuring that users feel safe, and are safe while using your product should be a given.
 Security is just as important as any other key feature of a well-designed product with a functional user experience.

 Security is crucial when producing an effective and trustworthy product.
-However, it is a fine balance between an effortless and well flowing product and one that becomes annoying to users due to the number of extra steps it requires.
+However, it is a fine balance between an effortless and well-flowing product and one that becomes annoying to users due to the number of extra steps it requires.

 We have suggested three small ways you can start implementing a better security system while keeping users in mind.